 * * * * *

-The previous was a snippet of what I did on my vacation.
-Once again, please read my next column for some more exciting events and happenings!
+The previous was a snippet of local events and happenings in Carbondale.
+Once again, please check out our next column for more exciting events and happenings!

 Pennsylvania Coal Company Gravity Railroad

 There were two "Gravity" railroads in northeastern Pennsylvania in the nineteenth century: the Delaware and Hudson Canal Company's Gravity Railroad from Carbondale to Honesdale, and the Pennsylvania Coal Company's Gravity Railroad from Pittston to Hawley.